Adventurous hiking trials at clifty falls state park

 Featuring old field ecology, this loop trail starts and ends at the back of the swimming pool parking lot.
 A spur connects this trail with Trail 9.

 Just south of the North Gate entrance to the park is a paved walking loop that goes around the playfield and parking lots for Clifty Shelter.
 In addition, there is a wide walking/biking path all along the one-way road from the Tunnel Falls parking lot to the Nature Center.
-Hiking trails at clifty falls state park
+It’s a convenient connector of the various hiking trails at Clifty Falls State Park.

 Traverse the rugged cliffs and canyons of Clifty Falls State Park to see the four major waterfalls on this 4-mile hiking challenge.
 The route includes part of the abandoned path that was once planned for the old railroad, and it takes you by the 600-foot-long tunnel that was also cut through shale and limestone for the railroad.
-You will also see stonework completed by the Civilian Conservation Corps on this 2- to 3-hour hike.
+You will also see stonework completed by the Civilian Conservation Corps on this 2- to 3-hour trek on the hiking trails at Clifty Falls State Park.

 Stop by the Nature Center or Clifty Inn front desk to pick up your map, then photograph seven specific waypoints along your hike.
 Show these photos to the Nature Center staff after completing the hike to receive your Four Falls Challenge sticker.

-Book A cabin now to enjoy Hiking Trials At Cifty Falls State Park
+Book Your Lodging Now To Enjoy The Hiking Trials At Clifty Falls State Park

-All in all, Hiking Trails at Clifty Falls State Park can be very challenging, If you are looking for some awesome hiking adventure then look furtuer its time you visit Clifty Falls State Park, Indiana.
+The hiking trails at Clifty Falls State Park can be very challenging, but very rewarding.
+If you are looking for an awesome hiking adventure then look further – it’s time you visit Clifty Falls State Park, Indiana.